 Our Madrid Food Tour: A Gastronomic Guide

 Like any other cosmopolitan city, Madrid’s food scene runs the gamut; tabernas perched on street corners rub shoulders with quirky cafes, sleek Pan-Asian establishments and distinguished Michelin-star restaurants.
 There’s also no use in denying that our eyes are always bigger than our stomachs, so if you’re looking to savour the flavourful dishes most associated with Spain, you need to know where to start.
-That’s where Plum Guide's meticulously researched food tour comes in – complete with the city's typical delicacies and the best Madrid neighbourhoods in which to find them.
-(Just don’t blame us if you’re slightly horrified at what the scales say post-getaway…)
+That’s where this meticulously researched food tour comes in - complete with the city's typical delicacies and the best Madrid neighbourhoods in which to find them.
+Here at Plum Guide, we consider it our responsibility to provide you with the expert advice needed to guarantee a memorable holiday, so read on for the food tour of all food tours.
+Just don’t blame us if you’re slightly horrified at what the scales say post-getaway…

 While it’s common sense that you’ll want to research the best restaurants within walking distance of your centrally located Madrid home, venturing out to different districts is essential to feel like you’ve made the most out of your Madrid food tour.
 Not only do they reflect distinct facets of the city’s history and culture; the culinary highlights in each vary greatly, too.